mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 #### Clouds, smoke, and fog

-Building on the techniques found in my [**Mastering Paper: Drawing Clouds** tutorial]({{ site.url }}{% post_url /mastering-paper/2013-09-05-drawing-clouds %}), a few well placed smudges can greatly improve their realism.
-You can also modify the type of cloud more easily depending on how you smudge.
+Building on the techniques found in my [**Mastering Paper: Drawing Clouds** tutorial]({{ site.url }}{% post_url /mastering-paper/2013-09-05-drawing-clouds %}), a few well placed cloud smudges can greatly improve their realism.
+You can also modify the type of cloud on display by varying the speed of your blends.

 <figure class="half">
   <a href="{{ site.url }}/images/pencil-53-blended-sunset-lg.jpg"><img src="{{ site.url }}/images/pencil-53-blended-sunset-700.jpg" alt="sunset clouds blended with Pencil"></a>